sara-nl/clouddocs/wshop-uihe-part-A-2015-Dec-11.markdown

 ### <a name="1.-Access-the-user-interface"></a> 1.
 Access the User Interface

 The UI (short for User Interface) is the web site that allows you to manage your `Virtual Machines` (`VM`s) on the HPC Cloud.
-In this section you will personalise your UI account by following these steps:
+In this section you will personalise your UI account in these steps:

 >
 1. Logging in and changing your UI password.